p-laranjinha/cv/main.typ

   margin: margin,
 )

+= About me
-// Software engineer with 6+ years of experience.
+Software engineer with 6+ years of experience in backend, frontend, testing, developer tooling, pipelines and infrastructure as code.
-//
-// I’m a junior developer that graduated from uni with a decent understanding of many facets of software development.
-I’ve
-// currently been interested in using web full-stack to create useful tools, but I’m looking forward to trying new things as to
-// better figure out my preferred field.
+Passionate about all programming related parts involved in creating a useful or interesting product, including backend, frontend, testing, and others.
+Most experienced with Typescript and Python but also interested in doing either Go, Zig or C\# professionally.

 = Experience
 #exp(